Yandex Cloud

 Check the resultCheck the result

-To check the results, run:
+To check the results, run this command:

 terraform output